Indian aesthetics: Inclusion of bhakti

-In the literary compositions, the emotion of Bhakti as a feeling of adoration towards God was long considered only a minor feeling fit only for Stothras, but not capable of being developed into a separate rasa as the sole theme of a whole poem or drama.
-In the tenth century, it was still struggling, and Aacharya Abhinavagupta mentions Bhakti in his commentary on the Natya Shastra, as an important accessory sentiment of the Shanta Rasa, which he strove with great effort to establish.
-However, just as Shantha slowly attained a state of primacy that it was considered the Rasa of Rasas, Bhakti also soon began to loom large and despite the lukewarmness of the great run of Alankarikas, had the service of some distinguished advocates, including Tyagaraja.
-It is the Bhagavata that gave the great impetus to the study of Bhakti from an increasingly aesthetic point of view.
+In the literary compositions, the emotion of bhakti as a feeling of adoration towards God was long considered only a minor feeling fit only for stotras, but not capable of being developed into a separate rasa as the sole theme of a whole poem or drama.
+In the tenth century, it was still struggling, and Abhinavagupta mentions bhakti in his commentary on the Natya Shastra, as an important accessory sentiment of the shanta rasa, which he strove with great effort to establish.
+However, just as shanta slowly attained a state of primacy that it was considered the rasa of sasas, bhakti also soon began to loom large and despite the lukewarmness of the great run of alankarikas, had the service of some distinguished advocates, including Tyagaraja.
+It is the Bhagavata that gave the great impetus to the study of bhakti from an increasingly aesthetic point of view.